trptcolin/macro-workshop/README.md

 # macro-workshop

-This workshop will be presented at Clojure/West 2015, and is concurrently open-sourced to help out folks who weren't able to attend the Clojure/West workshop but who still want to learn about macros.
+This workshop was originally presented at Clojure/West 2015, and was concurrently open-sourced to help out folks who weren't able to attend the workshop at a conference, but who still want to learn about macros.

 Please feel free to open an issue if you have any questions!
 It doesn't have to be a mistake in the materials, though I'd like to hear about any of those you